 River crossing on Leslie Karamea track, Kahurangi National Park

 If you are going to be using the track system in the park for overnight trips make sure you are properly equipped and well prepared.

 Make sure your group has a capable leader and that everyone is carrying a sleeping bag, cooking utensils, sufficient high energy food (with some extra for emergencies), a waterproof raincoat and overtrousers, gloves, a hat, and several layers of warm (wool or fleece) clothing.

-Please check at any of the local Department of Conservation offices for up-to-date information on weather and track conditions.
+Check at a Department of Conservation office for latest information on weather and track conditions.